Definitive Img Comparison slider Press "Enter" to skip to content

 • The modified lens is linked to the rangefinder of a Leica M-type camera.

-• The minimum shooting distance is 1m for both the original lens and the modified lens.
+The minimum focusing distance is 1m for both the original lens and the modified lens.

-I had previously requested a modification of the titanium gold Sonnar 90mm, and when I got the black barrel version of the Sonnar 90mm and requested a second modification, it was just when the modified parts that adopted the new double helicoid were available.
+I had previously requested a modification of my titanium gold Sonnar 90mm, and when I received the Sonnar 90mm with a black barrel and requested a second modification, the modification parts incorporating a new double helicoid were just about ready.

-This double helicoid version is easier to use than the first modified lens, and Mr. Miyazaki, the president of Ms-optics, said he would recommend this new part.
+This double helicoid version is even easier to use than the first modified lens, and Mr. Miyazaki, representative of MS-OPTICS, told me that this new part is highly recommended.

 2.Usability